LeBron James: 2003–2004: Rookie of the Year

 James was selected by his hometown team, the Cleveland Cavaliers, as the first overall pick of the 2003 NBA draft.
-In his first regular season game, he scored 25 points against the Sacramento Kings, setting an NBA record for most points scored by a prep-to-pro player in his debut performance.
-At the conclusion of the 2003–2004 season, he became the first Cavalier to receive the NBA Rookie of the Year Award.
-With final averages of 20.9 points, 5.5 rebounds, and 5.9 assists per game, he also became the third player in league history to average at least 20 points, 5 rebounds, and 5 assists per game as a rookie.
+James chose the jersey number 23 in honor of Michael Jordan.
+In his first regular season game, James scored 25 points in a 106–92 loss to the Sacramento Kings, setting an NBA record for the most points scored by a prep-to-pro player in his debut performance.
+At the conclusion of the 2003–2004 season, James became the first Cavalier to receive the NBA Rookie of the Year Award, and only the third player in league history to average at least 20 points, five rebounds, and five assists per game as a rookie.
 Cleveland ultimately finished the season 35–47, failing to make the playoffs despite an 18-game improvement over the previous year.

 2004–2008: Rise to superstardom

 In the 2004–2005 season, James earned his first NBA All-Star Game selection, contributing 13 points, 8 rebounds, and 6 assists in a winning effort for the Eastern Conference.
 Around the league, teams took note of his rapid development, and Denver Nuggets coach George Karl told Sports Illustrated: "It's weird talking about a 20-year-old kid being a great player, but he is a great player ...
 He's the exception to almost every rule."
 On March 20, James scored 56 points against the Toronto Raptors, setting Cleveland's new single-game points record.
-With final averages of 27.2 points, 7.4 rebounds, 7.2 assists, and 2.2 steals per game, he was named to his first All-NBA Team.
+At the end of the season, James was named to his first All-NBA Team.
 Despite a 30–20 record to start the year, the Cavaliers again failed to make the playoffs, finishing the season 42–40.

+During the 2006 offseason, James signed a three-year, $60 million extension with a fourth year player option, aligning his potential free agency in the 2010 offseason with fellow draft class members Dwyane Wade and Chris Bosh.

 At the 2006 All-Star Game, James led the East to victory with 29 points and was named the NBA All-Star Game Most Valuable Player.
-Behind final season averages of 31.4 points, 7 rebounds, and 6.6 assists per game, he also finished second in overall NBA Most Valuable Player Award voting to Steve Nash.
-Under James's leadership, the Cavaliers qualified for the playoffs for the first time since 1998.
-In his postseason debut, James recorded a triple-double in a winning effort versus the Washington Wizards.
-In Game 3 of the series, he made the first game-winning shot of his career, making another in Game 5.
+He also finished second in overall NBA Most Valuable Player Award voting to Steve Nash.
+Under James' leadership, the Cavaliers qualified for the playoffs for the first time since 1998.
+In his postseason debut, James recorded a triple-double in a winning effort over the Washington Wizards.
+In Game 3 of the series, he made the first game-winning shot of his career, and made another in Game 5.
 Cleveland would go on to defeat the Wizards before being ousted by the Detroit Pistons in the second round.